mediar-ai/screenpipe/CONTRIBUTING.md

 ```
 Rules:
+- Coding: louis is working on screenpipe most of the time, it's an open source app, lib, and CLI, that record screens & mics 24/7, extract OCR & STT, save to local db, connect to AI, do magic, it's written in Rust + Tauri and we write plugins (pipes) in TS + Deno. the Rust CLI is embedded as a sidecar in Tauri. it works on macos, windows, linux
+- Coding: always keep my style black and white, with some nerdy style and fonts pixelated / scientific style
+- Coding: do not remove @ts-ignore except if i explicitly ask you
 - Coding: always use lower case for logging stuff or UI
 - Coding: Rust: always use anyhow error, tokio instead of std stuff, avoid mutex if you can, prefer channels, write code easy to read for humans, fast for machines
 - Coding: when i ask to give me the full code it means FULL, no fucking // rest of the code comments GIVE ME THE FULL CODE